Jerrel-Kinkead/Jerrel-Kinkead/README.md

 ## Education: Bachelors of Technology in Computer Systems, CUNY New York City College of Technology, 2025
- -Description: I'm a junior studying Computer Systems with a focus in Network and Security.
+ - Description: I'm a junior studying Computer Systems with a focus in Network and Security.

 ## Work Experience